ray3du/ray3du/README.md

 # Hi there! 👋

-I'm Edwin, a serial software engineer and a problem solver
+🚀 Hi, I'm Edwin — a passionate software engineer and relentless problem solver, driven to build efficient, scalable solutions across platforms.

 ## About Me